 - Check the Door and Seals – Many appliances have door locks which check to ensure the doors are properly closed.
 If the door of the appliance is open they will not operate.
 Check if the doors are closing properly and nothing is jamming the door.

 - Check the Coils – The coils are the black tube-and-wire grid that cools the fluid in the compressor.
 They are located by opening the grille at the bottom of the refrigerator or on the back of your fridge.
 A buildup of hair, dust and other debris can cause the compressor to overheat and trigger the overload switch.
 Many home centers sell a coil cleaning brush that you can push into the coils, pull back and vacuum clean.
-Bonus: The clean coils will cool more efficiently and save you money on your utility bill!

 Stove Burner won’t heat or ignite:

 - Clean the igniter – On your gas range, if the burner won’t light, try cleaning the igniter.
 Use a toothbrush to clean off food spills from the igniter.
 On an electronic ignition stove, it’s a little ceramic nub located either on the stovetop or under the ceramic seal strike plate.
-Also make sure that the round ceramic seal strike plate is properly seated on the burner.
+Also, be sure that the round ceramic seal strike plate is properly seated on the burner.

 - Check for a loose burner – On your electric range, your burner prongs may need a better electrical connection.
-Make sure the burner is turned off and pull it out from its socket.
+You should be sure the burner is turned off and pull it out from its socket.
 Then plug it in again and wiggle it around.
 If it feels loose, remove the burner again and gently bend the burner prongs slightly outward for a tighter connection.
 Be very careful not to pry too much as you could end up pushing the whole socket out of its bracket.

 Oven won’t heat: